Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-snowflake.md

-# Connecting to Snowflake
+# Snowflake

+## Preparing your warehouse for Eppo

+Before you connect Eppo to your data warehouse, it is recommended that you create a service User for Eppo.
+This service User should then be used to connect Eppo to your warehouse.

+Additionally, you will need to create a schema for Eppo to write intermediary tables to, as well as grant the service User read access to tables you'd like Eppo to query SQL definitions from.

-## Create a Service User for Eppo
+### 1. Create a Service User for Eppo
 1. Log into Snowflake with a user that has `ACCOUNTADMIN` privileges.
 2. Create a user with the following command, replacing `<password>` with a unique, secure password: